OpenFAST/openfast/docs/source/user/api_change.rst

 API changes between versions
 ============================

-This page lists the main chages in the OpenFAST API (input files) between different versions.
+This page lists the main changes in the OpenFAST API (input files) between different versions.
 For completeness, some changes in the previous versions of the FAST software are also included.

 The changes are tabulated according to the module input file, line number, and flag name.